7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 Without having your goals mapped out, your copy is not going to be set up correctly to accomplish what it is you want.

 Let's say for example you're writing copy for your sales page.
-Make a list of questions similar to this:
+You should make a list of questions similar to this:

-• What is the main action I want my target audience to take when they arrive on my sales page? (sign up for my email list, purchase one of my products or services, sign up for my online course, etc.)
+What is the main action I want my target audience to take when they arrive on my sales page? (purchase one of my products or services, sign up for my online course, contact me directly, etc.)

 You get the idea!

-Studies show that 75% of people never go past the first page of google.
-So, of course you want to do everything you can to be on that first page.
+keep in mind… studies show that 99% of people never go past the first page of Google.
+So, of course you want to do everything you can to be on that first page!

 Don't risk losing your dream clients to your top ranking competitors!